b57zheng/Dynamic_Graph_Navigator/README.md

 The class has two constructors: one for initializing a new path with a single node and another for extending an existing path with additional nodes, supporting the progressive nature of Dijkstra’s algorithms.
 The destructor deallocates memories allocated to path array, avoiding leaks.
 -	Function: add_node_to_path
 This function adds node name to the end of the path array.
 This function was designed as a helper function for the Dijkstra’s algorithm implemented for lowest and path method in the Graph class.

-Path_array Class:
--	Class Designs:
-The Path_array class is designed to manage and manipulate a collection of Path objects in Dijkstra's graph algorithms.
-The significant design decision is to use a dynamically allocated array of pointers to Path objects, enabling the class to handle an evolving set of paths during graph traversal.
--	Constructor & Destructor:
-The constructor initializes the array.
-The destructor deallocates any Path objects stored in the array and then frees the array itself, preventing memory leaks.
--	Function: insert
- Adds a new path to the array.
-It checks if the array needs resizing before insertion, ensuring dynamic adaptability to the number of paths.
--	Function: resize
-Expands the array's capacity, doubling its size.
-This is a critical design for handling increasing paths without running out of space, crucial for large graphs.
--	Function: delete_path
-Removes a specified path from the array.
-It ensures memory is freed properly for the removed path, maintaining efficient memory usage.
--	Function: Min_weight_path
-Finds and returns the path with the minimum weight in the array of pointers pointing to the paths.
-This function is central to implementing Dijkstra's algorithm for shortest paths.
--	Function: Remove_path
-Deletes a path from the array but doesn't deallocate it, used for rearranging paths during graph traversal.
--	Function: Last_node_in_path_array
-Checks if a given node is the last node in any of the paths.
-This function is key in preventing revisits to nodes, enhancing efficiency in pathfinding tasks.

 illegal_exception Class:
 -	Class Design: